nodejs/node/doc/api/domain.markdown

 **This module is pending deprecation**.
 Once a replacement API has been finalized, this module will be fully deprecated.
 Most end users should **not** have cause to use this module.
-Users who absolutely must have the functionality provided by the `domain` modules may rely on it for the time being but should expect to migrate to a different solution in the future.
+Users who absolutely must have the functionality provided by the `domain` module may rely on it for the time being but should expect to migrate to a different solution in the future.

 ## Warning: Do not Ignore Errors!